Rise of the Sierra Madre: A Brief History of the San Gabriel Mountains | KCET

 With the arrival of the Spanish in the eighteenth century, the mountains became a source of timber for the San Gabriel Mission and the growing pueblo of Los Angeles.
 The Old Plaza Church, for example, was built partly with lumber carried by oxen from Millard Canyon.
 Minerals also drew people into the mountains during Southern California's Spanish-Mexican era.
 Six years before James Marshall struck gold at Sutter's Mill, Francisco López discovered the precious metal in Placerita Canyon, near present-day Newhall, in 1842.
 A gold rush ensued, attracting Sonoran miners into the foothills of the San Gabriels.

 Resource extraction intensified after the American conquest of 1847.
 Gold was discovered in Big Santa Anita Canyon, first attracting individual prospectors and later a hydraulic mining outfit, which stripped hillsides in search of the yellow element.
 Logging also accelerated, and by the 1880s concerns about vanishing forests and the quality of mountain streams and springs amid the denuded hillsides prompted Southern California to reconsider its management of the mountains' national resources.
 In an 1886 state Board of Forestry report, Abbot Kinney, California's first state forester, pleaded for forest conservation.
-Naturalists like John Muir and interested parties like San Gabriel Valley farmers and orange growers echoed Kinney's call, and in 1892 President Benjamin Harrison created the San Gabriel Timberland Reserve -- only the second such reserve in the nation (after Yellowstone) and the first in California.
+Naturalists like John Muir and interested parties like San Gabriel Valley farmers and orange growers echoed Kinney's call, and in 1892 President Benjamin Harrison created the San Gabriel Timberland Reserve -- only the sixth such reserve in the nation and the first in California.

 With federal protection, unsustainable exploitation would stop, but the mountains would still be managed as a commercial asset to be conserved.
 Beginning in 1905, the reserve -- renamed the San Gabriel National Forest in 1907 and then again renamed the Angeles National Forest the following year -- would fall under the supervision of the U.S. Forest Service.
 Rejecting wilderness preservation as a goal, the Forest Service operated according to the conservation ethic espoused by its chief, Gifford Pinchot, who sought to maintain the long-term viability of the mountains' resources.